Student Rights, IEP, Section 504 and More

 IDEA includes Child Find protections that require schools to evaluate a student if there is a reasonable suspicion that disability is impacting educational access.
 A student is evaluated in all areas of suspected disability to determine eligibility for services.
 If the student is found eligible, the evaluation provides key information about service needs.

-• A student is eligible for Section 504 protections but not an IEP.
+• Eligible for Section 504 protections but not an IEP.
 Data from the evaluation is used to build a Section 504 Plan for supporting the student with individualized accommodations and other needed supports.

-• A student is eligible for an IEP.
+• Eligible for an IEP.
 The special education program includes goals that track progress toward learning in areas of specially designed instruction (SDI).
 Accommodations and supports that are protected by Section 504 are built into the IEP.

-• The school determines that the student does not have a disability or that a disability does not substantially limit educational activities.
+• The school determines that the student does not have a disability, or that a disability does not substantially limit educational activities.
 The student will not receive school-based services through an individualized plan or program.

+Anyone can file a complaint about discrimination involving students with disabilities in a Washington public school, which is prohibited by Washington law (RCW 28A.642.010).
 A civil rights complaint can be filed at the local, state, or federal level.
 Here are resources related to those three options:

 • Local: OSPI maintains a list of school officials responsible for upholding student civil rights.
 Families can reach out to those personnel to request a complaint form for filing a civil rights complaint within their district.